Docklands Sinfonia is a young and exciting symphony orchestra which has become a major cultural force in London’s dynamic Docklands.

-Since its formation in January 2009 by musical director Spencer Down, the orchestra has enjoyed incredible success with performances at Buckingham Palace for the Queen, the Royal Albert Hall with Grammy-award winner Imogen Heap and the House of Lords.
+Since its formation by musical director Spencer Down, the orchestra has enjoyed incredible success with performances at Buckingham Palace for the Queen, the Royal Albert Hall with Grammy-award winner Imogen Heap and the House of Lords.

 Docklands Sinfonia has appeared on BBC1 and BBC Radio 3, as well as performing regular sell-out concerts with world-class soloists at St Anne's, Limehouse.

-Katie Melua's new single with Docklands Sinfonia goes viral
+Katie Melua's single with Docklands Sinfonia reaches millions

-Katie Melua's new single 'I will be there' featuring Docklands Sinfonia has gone viral having been viewed by over 100,000 people throughout the world on YouTube since its recent release last month.
+Katie Melua's new single 'I will be there' featuring Docklands Sinfonia has been viewed by over one million people throughout the world on YouTube since its release in 2013.

-The video captures Docklands Sinfonia players accompanying Katie while the song was being recorded at Angel Studios in London.
+The video captures extensive shots of Docklands Sinfonia players accompanying Katie while the song was being recorded at Angel Studios in London.